 Have you ever bought a new pair of shoes and when you have started to wear them realized that they are slippery?
 There is nothing worse than not feeling secure wearing your footwear and feeling as if you could fall over at any minute.
-This is why we have created a list of our favorite slippery shoe hacks to help you create permanent solutions to a potentially dangerous problem.
+This is why I have created a list of my favorite slippery shoe hacks to help you create permanent solutions to the problem.

 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.